Synchronous vs. Asynchronous Communication: Best Practices

 What is Synchronous Communication?

-Synchronous communication is when information or messages are exchanged in real-time.
+Synchronous communication is a form of communication in which information or messages are exchanged in real-time.
 A message is shared by a sender, and a recipient simultaneously receives it.

 Examples of Synchronous Communication in Remote Work

-The most common form of synchronous communication is meetings.
-Multiple people are in the same room, physical or virtual, at the same time and are having live conversation.
+The most common form of synchronous communication is virtual or in-person meetings.
+Multiple people are in the same room, physical or virtual, at the same time and are having live conversations.
 Individuals may take on the role of speaker or even just as listener, but communication is happening simultaneously on both ends.

 Asynchronous communication can take many forms.
 People most often think of asynchronous communication as happening in written form, such as handwritten letters or emails.
 Some companies like Basecamp espouse long-form asynchronous written communication as the gold standard for remote teams.